sopoour/BDM2019/Exercises/Exercise2/README.md

 The problems are specified in the following:

-## Exercise P05 - Reverse a list
+## 1. P05 - Reverse a list
 ```scala
 reverse(List(1, 1, 2, 3, 5, 8))
 res0: List[Int] = List(8, 5, 3, 2, 1, 1)
 ```

-## Exercise P06 - Find out whether a list is a palindrome
+## 2. P06 - Find out whether a list is a palindrome
 ```scala
 isPalindrome(List(1, 2, 3, 2, 1))
 res0: Boolean = true
 ```

-## Exercise P09 - Pack consecutive duplicates of list elements into sublists
+## 3. P09 - Pack consecutive duplicates of list elements into sublists
 If a list contains repeated elements they should be placed in separate sublists.

 ```scala